Roger Pettiward: Background

-He was a son of Rev. Roger Pettiward (died 1780); his mother was his wife Miss Douglas Sandwell (died 1810).
+He was a son of Rev. Roger Pettiward (died 1774); his mother was his wife Miss Douglas Sandwell (died 1810).
 His father, originally Roger Mortlock, graduated at Trinity College, Cambridge in 1735, and became a Fellow of the college in 1737.
-According to Alumni Cantabrigienses he became vicar of Marsworth, a Trinity living, around 1748; he took his mother's surname Pettiward in 1749 when he succeeded to her estates.
-He resided in Putney (The CCEd listing for Marsworth does not show Mortlock, or Pettiward.)
-He married in 1749, which would have entailed giving up his college fellowship.
+He took his mother's surname Pettiward by a private act of Parliament, Mortlock's Name Act 1749 (23 Geo.
+2. c.
+8 Pr.) in 1749 when he succeeded to her estates.
+He was vicar of Sibertswold.
+(Note: According to Alumni Cantabrigienses he became vicar of Marsworth, a Trinity living, around 1748.
+(The CCEd listing for Marsworth does not show Mortlock, or Pettiward.))
+He resided in Putney He married in 1749, which would have entailed giving up his college fellowship.

 Roger Pettiward had as sisters Frances Pettiward (died 1868), wife of Robert Bussell and mother of Robert John Bussell (died 1908); and Caroline Pettiward (died 1843), wife of William Terry, MD and mother of Rev. Charles Terry of Tostock Old Hall, Suffolk, father of Charles Terry (1855–1933).
 Another sister, Mary, married Joseph Alcock.